djonasdev/synology-docker-mozilla-syncserver/README.md

 Docker image for [Mozilla Sync Server](https://github.com/mozilla-services/syncserver)

 ## Introduction
 The special feature of this container is to configure the **User and Group ID** of the running docker container.
-To use the existing user permissions of a `Synology` this is extremely important!
+So you can use the existing user permissions of a `Synology`.
+This Docker image is also extremly lightweight with ~96MB.

 ## Quickstart